-The type of food is considered on their menu to be “All American Breakfast” selections, like Smoked Salmon Bagel, The Harrison Avenue Benedict, and Country Fried Steak with country gravy and a buttermilk biscuit.
-It’s a nice place to have brunch on a Sunday from 9 AM to 3 PM.
+The type of food is considered on their menu to be ‘All American Breakfast’ selections, like the smoked salmon bagel, The Harrison Avenue Benedict, and country fried steak with country gravy and a buttermilk biscuit.

-Apolline on Magazine Street is a stylish place to have brunch with brick interiors and subtle lighting.
-The food is pretty traditional with a Creole flavor, like their Shrimp and Grits, Country Fried Chicken Thigh and Waffle, and the Eggs Apolline which has andouille sausage, crawfish tails and poached eggs.
+Apolline on Magazine Street is a stylish place to have brunch and you’ll love the brick interiors and subtle lighting.
+The food is pretty traditional but with a Creole twist.
+Expect dishes such as shrimp and grits, country fried chicken thigh and waffle, and the eggs Apolline which has andouille sausage, crawfish tails, and poached eggs.

-It’s a delicious and distinctly NOLA flavor that will keep you coming back each week.
-Don’t miss their homemade jam or the Deluxe Bloody Mary which comes with a garnish of shrimp, bacon, biscuit, celery, olives, and spicy beans.
+The delicious and distinctly NOLA flavors will keep you coming back during your time in New Orleans.
+Don’t miss the deluxe Bloody Mary which comes with a garnish of shrimp, bacon, biscuit, celery, olives, and spicy beans.
 It’s a party in a glass!

-Vessel NOLA has an impressive space for brunch on Saturdays and Sundays from 9 AM until 2 PM.
-The high ceilings and $25 bottle service with fresh-pressed juice is going to keep you coming back week after week.
+Vessel NOLA is an impressive place for brunch on Saturdays and Sundays.
+The high ceilings and $25 bottle service with fresh-pressed juice are going to keep you coming back week after week.

-They have some interesting items on their brunch menu, especially their Street Corn Hushpuppies with chili lime aioli and the Vegetable Frittata with goat cheese is delicious.
+They have some interesting items on their brunch menu, including their street corn hushpuppies with chili lime aioli and the vegetable frittata with goat cheese.
 Overall, the venue is stylish and pretty with a trendy vibe that attracts a young professional crowd on the weekends.

-Located in the Marigny neighborhood in NOLA, Morrow’s is a fairly new restaurant that has been open since 2018.
-The brunch is 10:30 AM until 4 PM on Sundays with a carefully crafted menu of staples like redfish and grits, chicken and waffles, and steak and eggs is a great way to start the day.
+Located in the Marigny neighborhood in NOLA, Morrow’s has been a popular brunch spot since it opened in 2018.
+The carefully crafted menu of staples like redfish and grits, chicken and waffles, and steak and eggs is a great way to start the day.

-For something a bit different, try their Gumbo Ramen with sausage, chicken, and shrimp in a tasty ramen broth they make in house.
-They have excellent biscuits and a bottle mimosa service that will get your Sunday started off right.
+For something a bit different, try their homemade gumbo ramen with sausage, chicken, and shrimp in a tasty ramen broth.
+They also have excellent biscuits and a bottle mimosa service that will get your Sunday started off right.

-For a more festive and creative brunch experience, drag brunch is back at the County Club.
-Among the lush pool gardens and Italian-looking mansion that’s been around since 1884 in the Bywater neighborhood is an establishment that is super popular for tourists and locals alike.
+For a more festive and creative brunch experience, you can’t beat drag brunch at The County Club.
+Among the lush pool gardens and Italian-looking mansion that’s been around since 1884 in the Bywater neighborhood is a brunch establishment that is super popular with tourists and locals alike.

-The menu is available for brunch on Saturdays and Sundays from 11 AM until 3 PM.
-They are booked up to several months in advance because the drag show is a blast to witness while drinking bottle service mimosas and very strong brandy milk punches.
+The Country Club is booked up to several months in advance because the drag show is a blast to witness while drinking bottle-service mimosas and very strong brandy milk punches.
 Be sure to book your table — you won’t regret it!

-A fun steakhouse that offers a simple brunch menu is Toups Meatery in mid-city.
-Start off with $15 bottomless mimosas on Saturdays and Sundays.
+This fun steakhouse offers a simple brunch menu and bottomless mimosas on Saturdays and Sundays.
 They have small and large plates that are great for sharing with friends.
-Try the Fried Redfish Benny, Crispy Turkey Necks, and Buttermilk Fried Chicken Sandwich.
+Try the fried redfish benny, crispy turkey necks, and buttermilk fried chicken Sandwich.

 They have outside sidewalk dining and an eclectic atmosphere inside that is like an upscale gastropub.
 You’ll have a blast there, especially after a few rounds of endless mimosas.

-Located in the Garden District of the city is the well-known teal blue facade of the Commander’s Palace.
-It’s one of the best restaurants in the city.
+Located in the Garden District of the city is the well-known teal facade of the Commander’s Palace.
+It’s one of the best restaurants in the city, and with good reason!
 For a traditional creole brunch in dining rooms with a fancy setting, this place can’t be beaten.

-They have been here since 1893 as a New Orleans landmark.
+Commander’s Palace has been here since 1893 and is a New Orleans landmark.
 Plus, they have won seven James Beard Foundations Awards, so you know they are doing something right.
-Brunch New Orleans is a “jazz brunch” on Sundays from 10 AM until 2:30 PM, with local bands bringing the house down while you eat.
+The jazz brunch on Sundays features local bands bringing the house down with live music while you eat.

-A French option for brunch specialties and fine dining is at Justine.
+Justine is a superb French option for brunch specialties and fine dining.
 Upscale and luxe, this is a trendy place to go that Millennials love.
-Their mimosa service is a big hit with a different assortment of juices and seasonal garnishes.
+Their mimosa service is a big hit with a great assortment of juices and seasonal garnishes.

-A famous landmark place for high-end brunch in New Orleans is Brennen’s.
-The gorgeous pink building has been around since they opened in 1946.
-You can really sample some New Orleans-style eats here with the Turtle Soup to start with.
-Pair that with the Chicken Fried Ribeye and a side of cheddar grits, and you won’t be hungry for the rest of the day.
+A famous landmark place for high-end brunch in New Orleans is Brennan’s.
+The gorgeous pink building has been around since it opened in 1946 and you can sample some tasty New Orleans-style eats here — including turtle soup!
+Pair that with the chicken fried ribeye and a side of cheddar grits, and you won’t be hungry for the rest of the day.

-The drinks are flowing for brunch at Brennen too, with choices like “Breakfast Bubbles” and “Classic Eye Openers”, such as a Bloody Bull, Brandy Milk Punch, or their famous Brennen’s Bloody Mary that has pickled okra and spicy beans.
+The drinks are flowing for brunch at Brennan’s too, with choices like ‘Breakfast Bubbles’ and ‘Classic Eye Openers’, such as a bloody bull, brandy milk punch, or their famous Brennen’s Bloody Mary that has pickled okra and spicy beans.

 Broussard’s knows how to do dining right since they have been open for over 100 years, and brunching in their beautiful courtyard is a treat.
-They feature a three-piece band, impeccably dressed servers, and a high-end menu of creole favorites in this brunch staple.
-They even offer an extra day of brunch on Fridays from 10 AM until 4 PM.
+They feature a three-piece band, impeccably dressed servers, and a high-end menu of creole favorites at this brunch staple.
+They even offer an extra day of brunch on Fridays from 10 am until 4 pm.

-Saturdays and Sundays are the same time.
-Try the $47 prix fixe brunch that comes with a starter in the Duck & Alligator Sausage Gumbo, a main like their Louisiana Blue Crab Quiche, and English Toffee Bread Pudding for dessert.
+Try the prix fixe brunch that comes with a starter like the duck and alligator sausage gumbo, a main like their Louisiana blue crab meat quiche, and English toffee bread pudding for dessert.
 Or you can order other brunch classics and NOLA specialties on an a la carte menu.

 If a Sunday jazz brunch sounds like a rousing good time for you, it’s all there at Muriel’s Jackson Square.
-Brunch cocktails are on the menu, like Ramos Gin Fizz or Brandy Milk Punch, along with mimosas and bloody Marys.
-The menu is typical of high-end creole fare with their Crawfish & Goat Cheese Crepes being a stand out.
+Brunch cocktails such as Ramos gin fizz or brandy milk punch are on the menu, along with mimosas and Bloody Marys.
+The menu is typical of high-end Creole fare with their crawfish and goat cheese crepes being a standout.

-They also have a Duck and Chaurice Hash that is very tasty with two poached eggs and hollandaise sauce.
-The restaurant does offer a “Classic New Orleans Brunch Special” that is three courses featuring an app, main, and dessert.
-The hours for jazz brunch on Sundays are 10:30 AM until 2 PM.
+They also have a duck and chaurice hash that is very tasty with two poached eggs and hollandaise sauce.
+The restaurant does offer a ‘Classic New Orleans Brunch Special’ that is three courses featuring an app, main, and dessert.

-It’s traditional Cajun and Creole cuisine with choices like Antoine’s Seafood Omelet and Grillades and Grits, which are tender veal medallions in a hearty brown gravy.
+The menu is packed full of traditional Cajun and Creole cuisine with choices like Antoine’s seafood omelet and grillades and grits, which are tender veal medallions in a hearty brown gravy.
 As the country’s oldest family-run restaurant, the trip to Antoine’s for the history alone is well worth it.
 You’ll enjoy every minute of being there.